 THE ISLAND OF BARBANA

-MAKE A BIKE ROUND TROUGH THE RESERVES AND CULTURE
+MAKE A BIKE TOUR TROUGH THE RESERVES AND CULTURE

-For making a bicycle trip, there is plenty of choice.
+For making a bicycle trip, there are plenty of choices.
 Grado is located near two beautiful nature reserves such as 'Valle Cavanata' and 'La Foce dell'Isonzo'.
-In these area you can find a large variety of birds, there are about 270 species!
-From special observation points you can study the birds.
-The reserves are located along the bike route called "between the lagoon and the sea," a cycle trail of about 30 kilometers where you bike right through the nature and directly along the coastline.
+In this area you can find a large variety of birds, there are about 270 species!
+From special observation points, you can study the birds.
+The reserves are located along the bike route called "between the lagoon and the sea," a cycle trail of about 30 kilometers where you bike right through nature and directly along the coastline.
 Another route is the "Amber Road" of nearly 40 kilometers.
 This one goes to Aquileia once called 'the city of amber' because this product was traded a lot.
 A beautiful route that combines nature and culture.

 If you want to know more about Grado please don't hesitate to contact me, I will gladly show you around.